ivee-tech/MiscConfig/README.md

 A solution to make your application resilient and agnostic to the configuration data source, whether it's Xml or JSON files, environment variables, database, key vault, etc., is to use dependency injection.
 This way, you can decouple your code from particular configuration implementations.

 ## Configuration implementations
-To unify the configuration, we can simply use an interface which our code will use to read the configuration settings:
+To unify the configuration, we can simply use an interface as below:

 ``` C#
     public interface IConfigReader